chaosmonkey/ChaosMonkey.Guards/ReadMe.md

   }
 ```

-If the  expected conition is not met a GuardException will be thrown.
+If the expected condition is not met a GuardException will be thrown.
+The message will either be a short description of the violationincluding the argument name or the specified custom message as the case may be.

 ##Methods##
+Most methods accept an argument and the name of the argument as parameters.
+Some also require other parameters, for example the IsGreaterThan method takes a parameter that the argument must be greater than.
+Most of the parameters should be self explanatory, but intellisense should also provide a description or you can review the xml comments in the source for more details.

 * Guard.IsNotNull
 * Guard.IsNotEmpty
 * Guard.IsNotEmpty